 When business considerations require, the job of an employee on leave may be filled by a temporary or regular replacement.
-An employee should give the Director of Human Resources thirty (30) days' notice before returning from leave.
+An employee should give the Chief of Staff thirty (30) days' notice before returning from leave.
 Whenever the School is notified of an employee's intent to return from a leave, the School will attempt to place the employee in his former position or in a comparable position with regard to salary and other terms and conditions for which the employee is qualified.
 However, re-employment cannot always be guaranteed.
-If you need further information regarding Leaves of Absence, be sure to consult the Director of Human Resources.
+If employees need further information regarding Leaves of Absence, they should be sure to consult the Chief of Staff.